nikkijuk/vaadin-playground/vaadin8Liberty/README.md

 com.jukkanikki.vaadin8Liberty
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Template for a simple Vaadin application that requires a Servlet 3.1 container to run.

 Creation
 ========